 Web applications can reach anyone, anywhere, on any device with a single codebase.
 For developers, the web also offers a transparent and straightforward deploying mechanism.
 There is no need for packaging, no extra content review, or delays on updates.
 Users always get the latest version when they visit your app.
 With new capabilities and techniques, a web app can now allow you to interact or see content even when offline, a hurdle that was impossible to overcome a few years ago.

 Platform-specific apps, on both mobile and desktop, are known for being rich and reliable.
-They're ever-present, on home screens and docks and taskbars.
+They're ever-present, on home screens, docks, and taskbars.
 They work regardless of network connection, and launch in their own standalone experience.
-They can read and write files from the local file system, access hardware connected via USB, serial, or Bluetooth, and interact with data stored on your devices, like contacts and calendar events.
+They can read and write files from the local file system, access hardware connected via USB, serial, or Bluetooth, and interact with data stored on your devices, such as contacts and calendar events.
 In platform-specific applications, you can take pictures, play songs listed on the home screen, or control media playback while in another app.
 These applications feel like part of the device they run on.

 If you think about platform apps and web apps in terms of capabilities and reach, platform apps represent the best of capabilities, whereas web apps represent the best of reach.
 Progressive Web Apps sit at the intersection of the capabilities of platform apps and the reach of web apps.
 A Progressive Web App includes features from both worlds.